k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 ## LU Debug

-The LUI should include the source environment, which should be set as the [active environment](/articles/25_environments/01_environments_overview.md) in Fabric.
-When running a [Data Viewer](/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md) on the LU to debug its implementation, do either:
+The LUI should include the source environment, which must be set as the [active environment](/articles/25_environments/01_environments_overview.md) in Fabric.
+When running a [Data Viewer](/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md) on the LU to debug its implementation, do one of the following:

 - Populate the source environment of the LUI using `_dev_`.
 For example, **_dev_1**.
 - Create and deploy the environments to the Fabric Debug server.
-Set the source environment as the active environment in the Fabric Debug server and populate the deployed source environment name in the LUI, e.g., **UAT_1**.
+Set the source environment as the active environment in the Fabric Debug server, and populate the deployed source environment name in the LUI, e.g., **UAT_1**.
 However, note that the main target LU table sets the **target environment** to be the **active environment**.